Your Definitive Adaptogen Guide To Balance Hormones + Lower Stress Levels

-Adaptogens balance out your hormones and help calm stress levels—but there's so much more!
+Adaptogens help support your hormone levels and help manage stress in the body—but there's so much more!
 Your body's stress system, the sympathetic nervous system, controls hundreds of pathways that are responsible for inflammation.
 And this is important because the hectic, crazy, modern world we live in can leave us feeling exhausted, inflamed, irritable, hangry, and emotionally spent—all of which can lead to hormonal problems like adrenal fatigue, low sex drive, and thyroid problems.

-Adaptogens give the stress system (and you) a big proverbial cuddle—keeping inflammation levels in check.
+Adaptogens help manage the stress system—keeping inflammation levels in check.
 And because chronic inflammation is linked to many of the common health problems we see today, the medical literature has found adaptogens to have more cool and far-reaching health benefits like:

 Take-home message: Adaptogens are badass.

-All of of these little guys fight inflammation and generally have a knack for bringing some zen to your adrenal, thyroid, and sex hormones.
+All of of these little guys help manage inflammation and generally have a knack for bringing some zen to your adrenal, thyroid, and sex hormones.
 But each adaptogen also has its own special set of skills.
 Here are the 12 most popular adaptogens and what you should know about each: